How to buy the best washer-dryer

 The drying capacity is always smaller than the machine's wash capacity, typically ranging from 2.5kg to 8kg.
 That means that if you've filled the drum when washing, you’ll need to take a few items out before drying.
 The more you need to take out, the more of a pain the machine might be to live with.
 The weights given are dry, rather than wet weights.

-The sliding graphic below shows the typical washing to drying capacity for a 8kg drum size.
+The gallery below show the typical washing to drying capacity for a 8kg drum size.

 Spin speeds typically go from 1,000rpm to 1,600rpm, and you may have to pay more for a model with a higher spin speed.
 Faster isn’t always better though – we’ve tested washer-dryers with 1,400rpm spin speeds that do a better job of removing moisture from clothes compared to a model with a 1,600rpm spin.